brofu/notes-golang/01-specification/03-struct/02-field-alignment.md

 fmt.Printf("\tOffset:    %d\n", unsafe.Offsetof(s2.C))
 ```

+If we check the comments of function `unsafe.Offsetof`, we can find the following texts:

 >// Offsetof returns the offset within the struct of the field represented by x,
 >
 >// which must be of the form structValue.field.
 In other words, it returns the